 When riding the racetrack, everything that we do comes down to a single limiting factor - traction.
-If traction were unlimited, we could literally just ride faster and faster until the g-forces got so high that we literally could not hold ourselves up on the bikes anymore.
-In our world, everything that we do on the motorcycle, with the motorcycle and even to the motorcycle eventually works through the limits of our tires.
+If traction were unlimited, we could literally just ride faster and faster around the entire racetrack until the g-forces got so high that we literally could not hold ourselves up on the bikes anymore.
+In our world, everything that we do on the motorcycle, with the motorcycle and even to the motorcycle all eventually has to work through the limits of our tires.
 Herein lies the both the challenge and the beauty of motorcycling.

 For those of us who feel the need to compete (numbers on your bike are NOT a prerequisite) we fight a constant battle of give and take.
-The fastest rider around the track is most often simply the rider who has the largest average throttle opening around the track.
-More time wide open = faster lap times.
-Since we all are capable of full acceleration down the straights, this boils down to the rider who can open the throttle the earliest and leave it on the longest.
+The fastest rider around the track is most often (and quite simply) the rider who has the largest average throttle opening around the track.
+Since we all are capable of full acceleration down the straights, this then equates to the rider who can open the throttle the earliest and leave it on the longest.

-None of this is new information, but I often find it helpful to remind myself of the basics.
-Often, it's the simplest concepts the prove the most useful.
-In that light I thought that it would be helpful this month to discuss how the first and last 5% of your control inputs help to maximize traction.
-Our end goal will be to use that grip to hold the gas on a little longer and then open it a little earlier.
+None of this is new information, but I often find it helpful to remind myself of these simple facts when riding around the racetrack.
+Sometimes it's the simplest concepts the prove the most useful.
+In that light I thought that it would be helpful this month to discuss how the first and last 5% of your inputs to the controls helps to maximize traction.
+Our end goal will then be to use that grip to hold the gas on a little longer and then open it a little earlier.
 Before we expand on that idea, let's look at a couple baseline principles.

 The first is that tires react very well to smooth inputs.
-If you find bike on the asphalt sitting on a rear stand, take your foot and put a steadily increasing amount of side load on the front tire.
+If you find bike on the asphalt sitting on a rear stand, take your foot and put a steadily increasing amount of side load on the tire.
 Most people are not strong enough to make the tire move at all.
 Then take the same tire and give it a good kick.
 With measurably less force you can "shock" the tire and cause it to slide.
-Without the time to bite the asphalt, tires break free much more easily.
+Without the time to bite the asphalt, the tire breaks free much more easily.

 Second, we should note that traction is directly proportional to the amount of weight that pushes the tire down into the ground.
 Side load consumes grip, but weight on the tire (known as the "normal" direction) creates it.
-A simple experiment to illustrate this is to kick the front tire of a bicycle by tiself and then again with rider sitting in place.
+A simple experiment to illustrate this is to kick the front tire of a bicycle with no one on it and then again with rider sitting in place.
 The more weight on the tire, the more force it takes to make the front end "slide".
-The basic physics formula for the amount of force (F) to overcome friction is $F=Mgu_s$.
-In this formula M=Mass, g is the gravitational constant and u_s is the coefficient of friction.
-Since g and u_s are constants, physics says that the force needed to slide is in direct 1:1 proportion to the weight pushing the tire into the ground.
+The basic physics formula for the amount of force (F) to overcome friction is F=Mgu.
+In this formula M=Mass, g is the gravitational constant and u is the coefficient of friction.
+Since g and u are constants, physics says that the force needed to slide is in direct 1:1 proportion to the weight pushing the object into the ground.

-When a motorcycle moves up and down through the travel the springs compress and extend.
+When a motorcycle moves up and down through the travel, the springs compress and extend.
 If you were to put a scale under the front tire, this would show a constantly changing amount of weight on the tire.
-This makes it impossible for a rider to determine how much force the tire can take at any given moment.
+This makes it impossible to determine how much force the tire can take at any given moment.
 In addition, an unsettled chassis makes for constantly changing rake and trail, which greatly affects the amount of bar effort to initiate a turn.